timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

 <br>

 # Run the Local Client
+## Setup
-1. Rename the file named `example-client.properties` to `client.properties`
+1. Rename the file named `example-client.properties` to `client.properties`.
+This file will be used by the local client to push game data into Confluent Cloud.
 1. Fill out the the `client.properties` file for the following fields:
     ```
     bootstrap.servers